JPMorgan likely to post $4 billion to $6 billion trade loss

 | NEW YORK

-NEW YORK JPMorgan Chase & Co's losses from disastrous derivatives trades will likely amount to $4 billion (2.57 billion pounds) to $6 billion in the second quarter, far more than the original estimate of at least $2 billion, according to a person familiar with the matter.
+NEW YORK JPMorgan Chase & Co's losses from disastrous derivatives trades will likely amount to $4 billion to $6 billion in the second quarter, far more than the original estimate of at least $2 billion, according to a person familiar with the matter.

 The bank has gotten out of more than half of the position, which it disclosed to investors last month, according to the source.